BigBang1112/randomizer-tmf/README.md

 **Randomizer TMF - Random Map Challenge for TMNF/TMUF** is a project (inspired from the Flink's Random Map Challenge) that ports random map picking experience to TMNF and TMUF games.

-The project combines features of [TMX](https://tm-exchange.com/), autosave Gbx files with executable arguments to create flawless and automatic joy of exploration.
+The project combines features of [TMX](https://tm-exchange.com/), autosave Gbx files, and executable arguments to create flawless and automatic joy of exploration.

 ### You will never receive a map you finished before!